michaelhollette/Python-Multiverse/README.md

 Refresher on sets, frozensets  tuples = Done

-Refresher on file handling
+Refresher on file handling = Done

-Learn  unit testing in python
+Learn  unit testing in python = Done

 Learn about polymorphism in python